DongTian95/T-SAC-Official/README.md

 ## Notes

-* If you clone dependencies via `git@github.com:...`, you need GitHub SSH keys configured; otherwise use HTTPS clones.
+* If you clone dependencies via `git@github.com:...`, you need GitHub SSH keys configured; otherwise use HTTPS clones(not preferred, additional adjustment may be required).

 ---